Changing Where We Live

 The technology for my city of the future is available today (some has been available for hundreds of years) but we’ve made it impossible to build across the country.
 Land use politics may not sound exciting and sci-fi like self-driving cars or Hyperloop, but these regulations are the reason why our cities and transportation options look the way they do.

-To change where and how we live for the better, we need to first decide what future we want — then speak out to make it happen.
-Let’s start today.
+To change where and how we live for the better, we need to first decide what future we want — then organize to make it happen.